hippospace/tutorial-lending/README.md

 Now, let's get straight to business.
 In this guide, we will use a very naive lending protocol ([github here](https://github.com/hippospace/tutorial-lending)) to demonstrate how to
 1. Automatically generate TypeScript SDK
+2. Use the generated `App` interface from your frontend/TypeScript application
-2. Generate CLI utility to interact with our contract
+3. Generate CLI utility to interact with our contract
-3. Simulate arbitrary computation in Move, and fetch the execution result in TypeScript
+4. Simulate arbitrary computation in Move, and fetch the execution result in TypeScript
-4. Execute Move code within JavaScript environment
+5. Execute Move code within JavaScript environment

 ## Step 1: Install `move-to-ts`